Squizzy Taylor: Early life

 Born in Brighton, Victoria, on 29 June 1888, Taylor was the second youngest child of Benjamin Isaiah Taylor, coachmaker, and Rosina Taylor (née Jones).
 The family struggled financially and, after the family coachmaking business was sold by creditors in 1893, they moved to the inner-Melbourne working-class suburb of Richmond.

 With the death of his father in 1901, the 13-year old Taylor began working in the stables of a horse trainer and then as a jockey in Melbourne's inner-city pony circuit.

 Taylor soon started to get into trouble with the police and in May 1905 at the age of 16 was arrested for insulting behaviour.
 He was discharged without conviction by the local magistrates, but this was the first of many court appearances.
 His first criminal conviction was recorded in March 1906 at the age of 17 when he was sentenced to 21 days imprisonment for the theft of a "fly front grey Melton cloth overcoat".

+Personal names

-Although given the names "Joseph Leslie Theodore" by his parents, Taylor preferred to use the name 'Leslie'.
+Although given the names "Joseph Leslie Theodore" by his parents, Taylor preferred to use the name "Leslie".
 One opinion claims that as a youth, Taylor became known by the nickname "Squizzy" because of an ulcerated, droopy left eyelid.
-This opinion isn't shared in "Squizzy - The Biography", which claims that family sources interviewed by the author state that Leslie's older brother, Claude Taylor, was the original "Squizzy" Taylor.
-Linking the word "Squizz", which held a crude connotation to urinating at the time, to Claude being a short person, and a "Little shit", the name was passed down to Leslie after a brief time of them both being referred to as Big Squizz and Little Squizz, before Claude left Victoria around 1912-14, and the name sticking with brother Leslie.
+This opinion isn't shared in Squizzy - The Biography, which claims that family sources interviewed by the author state that Leslie's older brother, Claude Taylor, was the original "Squizzy" Taylor.
+Linking the word "Squizz", which held a crude connotation to urinating at the time, to Claude being a short person, and a "little shit", the name was passed down to Leslie after a brief time of them both being referred to as Big Squizz and Little Squizz, before Claude left Victoria around 1912-14, and the name sticking with brother Leslie.